-I currently teach courses on map-making through the Center for Documentary Studies at Duke University.
-The next course, “Map-making from the Ground Up”, will be held October 3-4, 2015.
+I have taught courses on map-making through the Center for Documentary Studies at Duke University.
+The last course, “Map-making from the Ground Up”, was in spring 2015.

 In addition, as part of the the Counter-Cartographies Collective, I’ve facilitated mapping workshops with a variety of groups.
 I’ve also given invited lectures at the University Consortium on GIS, the North American Students of Cooperation, the American Association of Geographers, and Hyde Park Art Center among others.